)

 False labor

-Pre-existing medical conditions that are exacerbated by pregnancy
+Pre-existing medical conditions worsened by pregnancy

 Routine prenatal care